pinkpixel-dev/context-generator-mcp/FORMATTER_COMPLETE.md

 # Use the scrape_documentation tool which will:
 # 1. Crawl the documentation
 # 2. Extract clean content
-# 3. Format into llmstxt
+# 3. Format into context
 # 4. Return structured documentation
 ```

 ## 📊 **Formatter Capabilities**

 - **Input**: Array of CrawlResult objects
-- **Output**: Complete llmstxt formatted documentation
+- **Output**: Complete context formatted documentation
 - **Formats**: 'full' (complete) or 'summary' (condensed)
 - **Features**: Table of contents, source links, hierarchical structure
 - **Quality**: Content validation and error handling

 ---

-**🎉 The llmstxt-generator formatter is now fully operational and ready for production use!**
+**🎉 The context-generator formatter is now fully operational and ready for production use!**

 *Made with ❤️ by Pink Pixel (https://pinkpixel.dev)*